jcwatson11/prefix/README.md

 ### Configuration

-Below is the configuration file that should be stored in your application's config/ folder as file name: fh-api-query-builder.php.
+Below is the configuration file that should be stored in your application's config/ folder as file name: fh-laravel-api-query-builder.php.
 Read the comments for details about each configuration variable and what it does.

 ```php
 <?php